trairia/MikuMikuPenguin/README.en.md

     $ sudo make install

+## Troubleshooting
+* On OSX, there's currently an issue with software rendering occurring when using too many transformation matrices in the vertex shader.
+You can reduce the number in shaders/model.vert, but if you don't have enough the model view may break.
+(We're working on a more permanent solution to this)
+* If you are using the legacy-210 branch, I cannot guarantee anything as far as performance goes.

 (There may be an alternative to 'sudo' you need to use depending on your distro to run a process with admin privileges.)

 If you have any other questions, please toss me a message.
 I'll gladly help you out.